Sold a Story

 • Summary

 • Millions of kids can't read well.
-Scientists have known for decades how children learn to read but many schools are ignoring the research.
+Scientists have known for decades how children learn to read, but many schools don’t know about the research.
 They buy teacher training and books that are rooted in a disproven idea.
-Emily Hanford investigates four authors and a publishing company that have made millions selling this idea.
+In Sold a Story, Emily Hanford investigates four authors and a publishing company that have made millions selling this idea.

 Show More Show Less